Don’t pretend you support the cause

 Although posting, sharing and following can be beneficial, it’s not the solution to the problem, especially when the posting is insensitive.
 Remember when celebrities posted a video singing, “Imagine” by John Lennon in response to quarantine to express their sympathy and hope for unity in the world as they sit on their couches in million dollar mansions?
 Creating change does not happen through a post when out of pity or a desire for validation; it happens through actions.

-“It’s not that effective in the sense that most people assume it is,” said Flowers.
+“It’s not that effective in the sense that most people assume it is,” Michaela Flowers, junior, said.
 “In a way they are informing some people but it’s kind of like adding on top of what’s already there, similar to some superficial knowledge.
 At the same time it’s not really helping because it’s a voluntary attention thing.
 They feel the need to do something.”

 Posing for Instagram beside a sign or while participating in a protest is not actually supporting or contributing to the advancement of the movement.
 There may be an underlying pressure to fit in on social media, and gather reassurance, however, the people that partake in performative activism should ask themselves if they are genuine, if they care and if they are willing to contribute to the cause and movement.